Your Questions, My Answers

 I trained in England during the mid 1980's and have been a practicing Pilates since then.
-I have been providing Pilates instruction in the same area of Houston since 1988, then relocated our studio practice on 23 June 2017 to beautiful Magnolia Texas to rent studio space on Galloway Steading Campus.
-Before Pilates, I have taught athletics, sports nutrition, body composition testing and body analysis testing, university communication courses, and anatomy drawing and art history since 1980.
+I have been providing Pilates instruction in the same area of Houston since 1988, then relocated our studio practice on 23 June 2017 to West Woodland.
+Before Pilates, I have taught High School and College athletics, sports nutrition, body composition testing and body analysis testing, university communication courses, and anatomy drawing and art history since 1980.
 Find out more here.

 What other educational or professional memberships do you have relating to exercise and fitness?